helenachiuchiu/Sustainable-Vendor-Decision-System-CogitoCore/README.md

 ## 📖 Algorithm Deep Dive: TOPSIS

 ### What is TOPSIS?
-**Technique for Order of Preference by Similarity to Ideal Solution**
+**Technique for Order of Preference by Similarity to Ideal Solution** is a multi‑criteria decision method that ranks vendors by how close each is to an “ideal” supplier (e.g. best cost, finanacial stability, quality, lead time) and far from the “worst”, with criteria weights reflecting business nature, values, operating context and scalability needs.

 ### Steps:
 1. **Normalize Decision Matrix**: Scale all criteria to comparable range